 Step 1: Understand your problem and define your opportunity

 Many projects fail because there simply isn’t a need for the product or initiative.
 So before you begin, make sure your proposal is answering a real need.
-It sounds obvious, but literally millions of products, apps, business ventures, and projects have fallen flat because they didn’t get this first part right.
+It sounds obvious, but millions of products, apps, business ventures, and projects have fallen flat because they didn’t get this first part right.

-Step 2: do your market research
+Step 2: Do your market research

-Pro tip: Create a business SWOT chart to organize your thoughts and pinpoint your initiatives strengths and weaknesses.
+Pro tip: Create a business SWOT chart to organize your thoughts and pinpoint your initiatives, strengths, and weaknesses.

 Step 3.
-Think of a plan B. And a plan C, D….
+Think of a plan B (and a plan C, D…)

 Choosing the right solution is tricky, and there are bound to be unanswered questions.
-It’s okay to not have a solution to every single question, but you’ll stand in better stead if you’ve shown you’ve considered these issues, rather than having the board highlight them making you look unprepared.
+It’s okay not to have a solution to every single question, but you’ll stand in better stead if you’ve shown you’ve considered these issues, rather than having the board highlight them, making you look unprepared.

 The best thing to do is to have a series of alternative routes or solutions prepared, along with their respective benefits and risks, costs, and feasibility.
 The more you plan ahead, the more prepared you’ll look.